Agricultural Literacy Curriculum Matrix

 Farm Animal Match

-Students will match farm animals with their young, learn the terminology for males, females, and baby animals, identify the products each farm animal produces, and learn basic facts about how animals are cared for on a farm.
+Students match farm animals with their young, discover the terminology for males, females, and baby animals, identify the products each farm animal produces, and explore how animals are cared for on a farm.
+Grades K-2

 - Farm animal sounds audio